 A facelift, technically referred to as rhytidectomy, is a type of surgery that helps improve the appearance of the signs of aging.
 For instance, lack of firmness in the middle part of the face can lead to the appearance of a tear trough just below the lower eyelid, and noticeable as a deep crease.
 In addition, it can also cause a deep crease between the nose and mouth, making you appear perpetually sad or upset even though you feel the opposite.
 Jowls may also result from fat that droop in the lower face as well as lack of muscle tone in the area.
 In both circumstances, the jaw line can sag further down the neck.

 An individual of normal weight but with loose skin and deposits of extra fat under the chin can give that person the appearance of a double chin.
-For this issue, a facelift helps improve the laxity of facial muscles as well as promote skin elasticity.* For problems that specifically affect the face’s middle parts where there isn’t too much skin, a mid-face lift or a limited incision lift may be a good alternative to the traditional facelift.
+For this issue, this procedure helps improve the laxity of facial muscles as well as promote skin elasticity.* For problems that specifically affect the face’s middle parts where there isn’t too much skin, a mid-face lift or a limited incision lift may be a good alternative to the traditional procedure.

 We’re often asked in our San Francisco, Union Square, office what a Facelift costs.
 On average, the cost of a Full Facelift ranges from $9,000-12,000.
 The cost of a Mini or Partial Facelift ranges from $8,000-9,000.